zzhikai/tp/docs/UserGuide.md

 ---
 ### Editing the data file

-LinkedOUT data is saved as a JSON file `[JAR file location]/data/linkedout.json`.
+LinkedOUT data is saved in `[JAR file location]/data/linkedout.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, LinkedOUT will discard all data and start with an empty data file at the next run.